How to Lower High Cholesterol Naturally: Is It Possible? Here are 7 Tips

 The topic of high cholesterol is close to my heart because I’ve been struggling with it all my life.

-My wife recently discovered she has high cholesterol and a friend who’s been trying to live healthy the past few years is also struggling with this condition.
+And a friend who’s been trying to live healthy the past few years is also struggling with this condition.

 Some close friends of mine are also struggling with this so this is a worldwide epidemic that’s not getting as much attention as it should.

 According to a report published by the World Health Organization in 2008, 38% of the world’s population have this condition.
 And that number increases in developed countries – 54% in Europe and 48% in the Americas.

 W.H.O. also mentions that elevated LDL cholesterol increase risk to heart disease and stroke.
 This is good enough reason to take this condition seriously.

 Cholesterol is a fatty substance inside the bloodstream that’s actually an important component of our cells.

 75% of cholesterol inside the body comes from the liver.